Reviewing Valhi (VHI) and Venator Materials PLC (VNTR)

-Valhi (NYSE: VHI) and Venator Materials PLC (NASDAQ:VNTR) are both basic materials companies, but which is the better investment?
-We will contrast the two companies based on the strength of their institutional ownership, valuation, analyst recommendations, profitability, earnings, dividends and risk.
+Valhi (NYSE: VHI) and Venator Materials PLC (NASDAQ:VNTR) are both basic materials companies, but which is the better stock?
+We will contrast the two companies based on the strength of their institutional ownership, risk, dividends, earnings, valuation, profitability and analyst recommendations.

 2.2% of Valhi shares are owned by institutional investors.
-0.0% of Valhi shares are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+0.0% of Valhi shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

 Analyst Recommendations

-This is a summary of current ratings for Valhi and Venator Materials PLC, as reported by MarketBeat.
+This is a breakdown of recent recommendations and price targets for Valhi and Venator Materials PLC, as reported by MarketBeat.

 |Sell Ratings